f5devcentral/f5-cis-docs/user_guides/routes-externaldns-waf/README.md

 ### Step 1: Deploy CIS

 Currently OpenShift Route API using HAproxy which can only support one **Public IP**, **Virtual Server** per BIG-IP.
 Routes uses HOST Header Load balancing to determine the backend application.
-CIS can resolve this issue by using a Global ConfigMap to specify global objects like IPs, Policies etc. This is similar to how Gateway API will work.
+CIS can resolve this issue by using a extended ConfigMap to specify global objects like IPs, Policies etc. This is similar to how Gateway API will work.
 The Global ConfigMap can be applied in different namespace than the Routes

 Add the following parameters to the CIS deployment

-* Global ConfigMap info is passed to CIS with argument --route-spec-configmap="namespace/configmap-name"
+* Extended ConfigMap info is passed to CIS with argument --extended-spec-configmap="namespace/configmap-name"
 * Controller mode should be set to openshift to enable multiple VIP support(--controller-mode="openshift")
 * Using AS3 API to post ExternalDNS configuration --cccl-gtm-agent=false
 * Using OVN Kubernetes with static routes.
 No CNI configured